 - support for victims of human trafficking is available.

-Health care issues related to trafficking
+Health care issues related to modern slavery

 A victim of modern slavery may display some of the following health care issues: